Enabling clinical use of foundation models for computational pathology: Results

 \subsection{Analyses of each layer in the downstream task-specific models}

-To understand where in the downstream task-specific models the robustness terms introduce changes, we analyse each layer of the best individual model in the QUASAR 2 tuning dataset for each foundation model.
-First, we compute the cosine similarity between WSIs from the same patient and find that it is statistically significantly larger in each layer of the downstream task-specific models (\cref{fig:cosine}).
-This shows that already the first layer of the downstream task-specific models learns to focus on biologically meaningfull information contained in the foundation model features, but the similarity between WSIs from the same patient also increases by each subsequently layer of the model (\cref{fig:cosine}).
-When instead analysing the cosine similarity between WSIs from different patients that were prepared at the same laboratory and using the same scanner, we find that the features from models trained with robustness loss have statistically significant lower similarity (\cref{fig:cosine}).
-This indicates that different patients are more clearly separated by the features from the models trained with robustness loss than those from the models trained without robustness loss, which suggests that the unique biology of each patient is more distinctly and better characterised when applying the robustness losses during training.
+To understand where in the downstream task-specific models the robustness terms introduce changes, we analyse the features at each layer in the models.
+First, we compute Average Rank to Same Patient (ARSP) (see \emph{Methods} for more details) between WSIs from the same patient and find that it is statistically significantly smaller in each layer of the downstream task-specific models (\cref{fig:cosine} and Supplementary Fig. 10).
+This shows that already the first layer of the downstream task-specific models learns to focus on biological information contained in the foundation model features, and ARSP also continues to decrease with subsequent layers of the model (\cref{fig:cosine} and Supplementary Fig. 10).
+When analysing the Robustness Index (see \emph{Methods} for more details), we find that the features from models trained with robustness loss have statistically significant higher Robustness Index (\cref{fig:cosine} and Supplementary Fig. 10).
+This indicates that biological information is more dominant in the features from the models trained with robustness loss than those from the models trained without robustness loss, which suggests that the unique biology of each patient is more distinctly and better characterised when applying the robustness losses during training.